GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

     :end-before: <!-- SPHINX_WELLBORE_MATERIAL_END -->

 For the poroplastic case, Extended Drucker-Prager model ``PoroExtendedDruckerPrager`` is used to simulate the elastoplastic behavior of ``rock``.
-And the single-phase fluid model ``CompressibleSinglePhaseFluid`` is employed to handle the storage and transport of ``water``:
+And the single-phase fluid model ``CompressibleSinglePhaseFluid`` is employed to handle the storage and flow of ``water``:

 .. literalinclude:: ../../../../../examples/plasticity/WellboreProblem_PoroDruckerPrager.xml